jmclinn/CSC453-Project/Final Blogpost 2.md

 Further Developement
 ======================
 - create a cache system
-- adding grid and stylistic detail to output image
+- adding grid and stylistic detail to the output image
 - create a user interface (command line or graphical) in python where the user can change color range, transformation, lattitude longitude lines, dataset information, etc.